cmarcet76/aomi/docs/auth-resources.md

 # AppID

-One of the authentication types supported by Vault is that of an Application/UserID combination.
+One of the authentication types supported by Vault is an Application/UserID combination.
 You may provision these with `aomi` as well.
 You may specify an Application ID, a series of User ID's, and a [Vault policy](https://www.vaultproject.io/docs/concepts/policies.html) to apply to resulting tokens.

 The following example would create an application named `foo` with two users (`bar` and `baz`) who read anything under the `foo/bar` Vault path.
-In this example the policy will be created _inline_.
+In this example, the policy will be created _inline_.
 You may also re-use an existing policy by _only_ specifying a `policy_name`.
-When creating inline policies, you can _not_ modify the existing policy.
+When creating inline policies, you _cannot_ modify the existing policy.
 This is a safeguard designed to prevent overwriting shared policies.
-It is recommended that you do not use inline policies for real world deployments.
+We recommend not using inline policies for real-world deployments.

 ----